Axway/amplifysharedservices-open-docs/content/en/docs/shared_services/supportapi/formats/miscellaneous.md

 All date instances in responses share the same format, as per profile of ISO 8601 at [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339#ref-ISO8601).

-Format: `date`, with `full-date` utilizing the `date-fullyear "-" date-month "-" date-mday` definition.
+Format: `full-date` utilizing the `date-fullyear "-" date-month "-" date-mday` definition.

 Example: `2024-05-21`.